Shopping in Aruba

 Not only do these shops contain all the Aruba shopping essentials like beach towels, sun block, and aloe vera, but you can also buy your souvenirs and gifts for family and friends back home.
 Aruba has many fine artists and craftsmen who make a number of different collectibles.

-For those who prefer to shop outside of their hotel, but still close by, there are a assortment of store branches in nearby shopping arcades and The Alhambra Shopping Bazaar located in the vicinity of the low-rise hotels.
+For those who prefer to shop outside of their hotel, but still close by, there are a assortment of stores and outdoor malls nearby such as Palm Beach Plaza Mall, Paseo Herencia Mall, South Beach Centre and The Shops at Alhambra.

 If you are serious about shopping in Aruba, then take the trip to downtown Oranjestad.
 As the capital of Aruba, shopping in Oranjestad is top notch.

-Also a recent addition is the trolley or streetcar at the cruise port, which offer free transportation to and from the main street downtown area.
+Do you need a break from walking?
+Hop on the free trolley (streetcar) which starts at the cruise port and heads down the main street downtown area.
 See the details here